Adewumi25-tech/Email-Marketting/README.md

-# Email-Marketting
+# Email-Marketing
 Email Newsletter

 ## OVERVIEW
 Email marketing can be a highly effective way for businesses to connect with their audience and increase engagement.
-This analysis focus on a target audience that subscribed to email newsletters for the period of 3 years(2017 - 2020).
+This analysis focuses on a target audience that subscribed to email newsletters for the period of 3 years(2017 - 2020).
-The dataset include informations such as type of busisness, ststus of customer, city, postal code, gender, birthdate, marital status, enrolled date, living status.
+The dataset includes information such as type of business, the status of the customer, city, postal code, gender, birth date, marital status, enrolled date, and living status.

 ## PROBLEM STATEMENT
 * Users by Status
 * People signed in by Marital status
-* People signed in by city
+* People signed in by the city
-* Total customer by time
+* Total customers by time
 * Trends by year
 * Gender %
 * Inactive users